moonwell-fi/mtoken-fixes/README.md

 |[MErc20DelegateMadFixer.sol](./src/MErc20DelegateMadFixer.sol)|  9 |  Nomad Collateral Sweeper Logic | n/a|
 |[mip-m17.sol](./src/proposals/mips/mip-m17/mip-m17.sol)|  198 |  MIP-M17 Governance Proposal | n/a |Validate function out of scope, deployment is in scope|

+The only issues that are in scope are the ones that could reasonably arise as a result of the upgrade.
+Any issues that were present in the previous implementation are out of scope.

 ## Out of Scope Findings

 The `validate` function in the MIP-M17 proposal is out of scope for this audit.
 This function is not used in the contracts that are being upgraded.